 Koyadofu is a freeze-dried tofu.
 When reconstituted, it acquires a sponge-like feel.
 Enjoy its distinctive texture!

 Beans & Tofu

-Place the koya-tofu in a large tray or shallow pan and cover with water heated to about 50-60°C. This is the temperature at which tiny bubbles start rising from the bottom.
+Place the koyadofu in a large tray or shallow pan and cover with water heated to about 50-60°C. This is the temperature at which tiny bubbles start rising from the bottom.

-Cover the koya-tofu with a light cutting board, wooden lid or plate to keep it under water.
+Cover the koyadofu with a light cutting board, wooden lid or plate to keep it under water.
 Soak for 20-30 minutes until the water is cold.

 Put the blocks in a bowl filled with water and wash by squeezing.
-Change the water in the bowl and repeat until the water from the tofu no longer looks milky.
+Change the water in the bowl and repeat until the water from the koyadofu no longer looks milky.

-Cutting into quarters.
 Cut each block into four.
-This is the recommended way to cut koya-tofu for simmered dishes, as it results in thick pieces that are easy to eat.
+This is the recommended way to cut koyadofu for simmered dishes, as it results in thick pieces that are easy to eat.

-Tearing into pieces.
-Tear the tofu into bite-size pieces.
+Tear the koyadofu into bite-size pieces.
 The rough edges will make it easier to combine with other ingredients and absorb seasoning.